 Make sure your colleagues are aware of these common examples of phishing emails:

 An email from PayPal arrives telling the victim that their account has been compromised and will be deactivated unless they confirm their credit card details.
-The link in the phishing email takes the victim to fake PayPal website and the stolen credit card information is used to commit further crimes.
+The link in the phishing email takes the victim to a fake PayPal website, and the stolen credit card information is used to commit further crimes.

 Compromised Credit Card

-The cybercriminal knows the victim made a recent purchase at Apple for example, and sends an email disguised to look like it is from Apple customer support.
+The cyber criminal knows the victim made a recent purchase at Apple, for example, and sends an email disguised to look like it is from Apple customer support.
 The email tells the victim that their credit card information might have been compromised and to confirm their credit card details to protect their account.

-An urgent email arrives from the company CEO who is currently traveling.
-The email asks the recipient to help out the CEO by transferring funds to a foreign partner.
+An urgent email arrives from the company CEO, who is currently traveling.
+The email asks the recipient to help the CEO transfer funds to a foreign partner.
 This phishing email tells the victim that the fund request is urgent and necessary to secure the new partnership.

 Social Media Request

 A Facebook friend request arrives from someone who has the same Facebook friends as you.
-You don’t immediately recognize the person but assume the request is legitimate because of the common friends.
-This new friend then sends you a Facebook message with a link to a video which when clicked installs malware on your computer and potentially the company network.
+You don’t immediately recognize the person but assume the request is legitimate because of the friends in common.

 Fake Google Docs Login